 Do I have to use an Instant Pot to make this homemade Cinnabon™ copycat creamer?

-No, you don’t.
-Using the Instant Pot makes things a lot quicker, but you don’t have to use one.
+Just like my Pumpkin Spice Coffee Creamer, using an instant pot isn’t essential to make it.
+Using a pressure cooker makes things a lot quicker, but you don’t have to use one.
 You DO however really want to get as much flavor out of those cinnamon sticks as possible, so I would probably try using a slow cooker or crockpot.

 I would use the same ratio of liquid (no added sugar yet though) and drop those cinnamon sticks in.
 Cook on high for at least 4 – 5 hours or more – (watch the liquid levels so it doesn’t evaporate).
 Then when it’s done cooking, remove the sticks and add the sugar to make the syrup and continue on with the rest of the directions as usual.